crackx02/CacheDumper/README.md

 ## How to use

-To use the dumper, **place the `CacheDumper.exe` in your Scrap Mechanic Cache directory: `steamapps/common/Scrap Mechanic/Cache/CacheDumper.exe`.**
+To use the dumper, **place the `CacheDumper.exe` in the Cache directory of either the game or a mod.
+Example: `Scrap Mechanic/Cache/CacheDumper.exe` or `YourMod/Cache/CacheDumper.exe`.**

 Then simply execute it to automatically parse and dump all cached textures from `Cache/Textures/`.
 If the dumper is invoked from a CMD, process information and error messages (if any) will be shown.